apache/spark/core/src/main/resources/error/README.md

 - Consistent across releases
 - Sorted alphabetically

+### Message

+Error messages provide a descriptive, human-readable representation of the error.
+The message format accepts string parameters via the C-style printf syntax.

+Invariants:

+- Unique

 ### SQLSTATE

-SQLSTATE is a portable error identifier across SQL engines.
+SQLSTATE is an optional portable error identifier across SQL engines.
 For consistency, Spark only sets SQLSTATE as defined in the ANSI/ISO standard.
 Spark does not define its own classes or subclasses.

 Invariants:

 - Consistent across releases

-### Message

-Error messages provide a descriptive, human-readable representation of the error.
-The message format is written to accept string parameters via the C-style printf syntax.

-Invariants:

-- Unique